ot4i/app-connect-templates/resources/markdown/Create a comment in Front for each updated deal in HubSpot CRM_instructions.md

    - [Front] (http://ibm.biz/acfront)
 3. To start the flow, in the banner click **Start flow**.

 Use this flow to create a comment in Front for each updated deal in HubSpot CRM.
+For more information about using an API flow, see the tutorial [Creating flows for an API](https://www.ibm.com/docs/en/app-connect/saas?topic=designer-introduction-creating-flows-api-part-1).